lalolgl/xrayctl/README.md

 When Xray starts, `xrayctl`:

-* creates the required routing configuration;
 * preserves the route to the remote Xray server through the original uplink;
 * configures the Xray TUN interface;
 * replaces the system default route with the TUN route.

 This allows supported traffic to be routed through Xray without configuring every application individually.

+> ⚠️ TUN mode modifies the system routing table and requires `sudo`.

 ---